twome/pinguno/readme.md

 ### Error reporting & contributing

 Send us a PR or make an issue on GitHub!
+We don't have easy access to good Windows and Linux testing machines, so finding bugs on them would be especially useful.
+Running reliably without user input on common machines is a very high long-term priority.
 All help is appreciated :)

 ### Contributors: